Sim-Ood/Binary-Classification-of-Neutrino-Interactions/README.md

 ## References

-See the [project report](https://github.com/Sim-Ood/Binary-Classification-of-Neutrino-Interactions/blob/main/Classifying%20Neutrinos%20Report.pdf) for references and full details of the report findings.
+See the [project report](https://github.com/Sim-Ood/Binary-Classification-of-Neutrino-Interactions/blob/main/Classifying%20Neutrinos%20Report.pdf) for references and full details of the project findings.